PECOS-packages/PECOS/docs/concepts/clifford-rz-simulator.md

 full state simulators that handle the general case -- branching, conditional operations, arbitrary Clifford circuits, and complex noise models.

-The sweet spot for CliffordRz is large qubit counts with circuits dominated by Clifford gates and a moderate number of non-Clifford rotations -- typical of error correction circuits with T gates or variational circuits with few parameterized layers.
+The sweet spot for StabVec is large qubit counts with circuits dominated by Clifford gates and a moderate number of non-Clifford rotations -- typical of error correction circuits with T gates or variational circuits with few parameterized layers.